 In my house, after-school snacks run the gamut—from fresh mozzarella drizzled with olive oil and sprinkled with flaky sea salt and pints of raspberries for my 14-year old, Jack, to chunks of manchego cheese, slices of salami, and pints of blackberries for my 16-year-old, Oliver.
 And lest you think that sounds awfully wholesome, and like I might even be bragging, both boys love—above all else—packets of applesauce and tubes of yogurt that can literally be squeezed right into their mouths.
 There was a time when packaged snacks were verboten in my kitchen, particularly those of the squeezable variety, but those days are behind us, and I tend to purchase (within reason) whatever it is they request.

-Icebox Cakes: Recipes for the Coolest Cakes in Town, $18.31 on Amazon
+Icebox Cakes: Recipes for the Coolest Cakes in Town, $13.42 from Amazon

 Sheehan shares recipes from the classic chocolate wafer version to lemon curd and Black Forest cake-inspired takes.